 You can also make tacos using this baked tilapia fillet recipe.

 To freeze, arrange the filets in a single layer on a tray and freeze until frozen solid. then transfer the fillets in a zip lock back.
 Remove as much air as possible before sealing and freeze for up to a month.

-Thaw the fish if it’s frozen before re heating.
+Thaw the fish if it’s frozen before reheating.

-Lemon Garlic Baked Tilapia Recipe
+Spicy Lemon Garlic Baked Tilapia Recipe

 - 1 tablespoon lemon juice